sagesteppe/safeHavens/README.md

 # safeHavens <img src="/man/figures/logo.png" align="right" height="138" />
-The goal of this package is to provide germplasm curators with easily referrable spatial data sets to help prioritze field collection efforts.
+The goal of this package is to provide germplasm curators with easily referable spatial data sets to help prioritize field collection efforts.

 ## Overview
-The goal of this package is to provide germplasm curators with easily referrable spatial data sets to help prioritze field collection efforts.
+It provides functionality for seven sampling schemes which various curators are interested in, many of which are likely to outperform others for certain species or areas.
+The package also creates species distribution models, but with the goal of germplasm sampling, rather than predicting ranges at fine resolutions, or making inference; if you are interested in this functionality R has several dozen other packages which are tailored for these purposes.

+## Description
+This package helps germplasm curators communicate areas of interest to collection teams for them to collect new material for accession.
+It provides seven different sampling approaches for curators to choose from for each individual taxon they hope to process.

 ## Installation
 `safeHavens` is available only on github.